gavinmdouglas/FuncDiv/README.md

 # FuncDiv

-R package for computing alpha and beta contributional diversity metrics
+`FuncDiv` is an R package for computing contributional diversity of joint taxa-function data.
+Please see our [wiki site](https://github.com/gavinmdouglas/FuncDiv/wiki) for the documentation.